microsoft/aroworkshop/_entries/03-10 aso-blobstore.md

 ## Create a custom Security Context Constraint (SCC)

+SCCs are outside the scope of this workshop.
+Though, in short, OpenShift SCCs are a mechanism for controlling the actions and resources that a pod or container can access in an OpenShift cluster.
+SCCs can be used to enforce security policies at the pod or container level, which helps to improve the overall security of an OpenShift cluster.
+For more details please see [Managing security context constraints](https://docs.openshift.com/container-platform/latest/authentication/managing-security-context-constraints.html).

-1. Create a new SCC that allows our OSToy app to use the Secrets CSI driver.
-The SCC that is run by default, `restricted`, does not allow it.
+1. Create a new SCC that will allow our OSToy app to use the Secrets Store Provider CSI driver.
+The SCC that is used by default, `restricted`, does not allow it.
 So in this custom SCC we are explicitly allowing access to CSI.
-Feel free to view the file first.
+If you are curious feel free to view the file first, the last line in specific.

     ```
     oc apply -f https://raw.githubusercontent.com/microsoft/aroworkshop/master/yaml/ostoyscc.yaml
     ```

-1. Create a Service Account for the application to run.
+1. Create a Service Account for the application.

     ```
     oc create sa ostoy-sa -n $PROJECT_NAME
     ```

-1. Grant permissions to the Service Account
+1. Grant permissions to the Service Account using the custom SCC we just created.

     ```
     oc adm policy add-scc-to-user ostoyscc system:serviceaccount:${PROJECT_NAME}:ostoy-sa